-About the Author: Michael Sanchez, CISA, is the President of ITEGRITI Corporation (www.itegriti.com) and has served NERC and CIP clients since 2006.
-He has more than 29 years of experience, and he has held senior IT and compliance leadership positions in the energy, oil & gas, healthcare, and transportation industries.
-In prior positions, Michael served as head of Commercial Cybersecurity and Compliance for a global management consulting firm, managed IT and OT for a $12-billion energy corporation, and assisted in the IT rebuild and redesign for a power company that generated 12,000 megawatts of electricity.
+About the Author: Michael Sanchez, CISA, CCSFP is the President of ITEGRITI Corporation (www.itegriti.com) and has served NERC and CIP clients since 2006.
+He has over 31 years of experience in information technology, compliance and audit and has held senior leadership positions in the energy, oil & gas, healthcare, and transportation industries.
+In prior positions, Michael served as head of Commercial Cybersecurity and Compliance for a global management consulting firm, In other past roles, he managed IT and OT for a $12-billion energy corporation, assisted in the IT rebuild and redesign for a large power generation company, and served for 12 years as a board member for FBI InfraGard Houston, helping facilitate the sharing of information related to domestic physical and cyber threats.
 He has experience across a wide variety of regulatory areas including NERC, NERC CIP, FERC, SOX, HIPAA, and FERPA.
-Michael serves as the local chapter SIG coordinator and has been a board member for the last 12 years for InfraGard Houston, a private non-profit organization serving as a public-private partnership between U.S. businesses and the FBI facilitating the sharing of information related to domestic physical and cyber threats.

 Editor’s Note: The opinions expressed in this guest author article are solely those of the contributor, and do not necessarily reflect those of Tripwire, Inc.